mamaheux/pyodas2/docs/tutorials/file/sst.rst

     AUDIO_PATH = os.path.join(os.path.dirname(os.path.realpath(__file__)), 'audio', 'mix_sc16f.wav')
     HOP_LENGTH = 128

-* :code:`AUDIO_PATH`: Specifies the path to the input audio file (mix.wav), located in the audio folder relative to the script.
+* :code:`AUDIO_PATH`: Specifies the path to the input audio file, located in the audio folder relative to the script.
   This path can be modified to point to a different file as needed.

 * :code:`HOP_LENGTH`: Defines the number of audio samples processed per iteration.
 A lower value gives higher temporal resolution but requires more processing power.